Small Business Finance Markets Update, April 2020

 Beauhurst identify that “flows of equity investment have taken a hit over the past few weeks” but it will take time “for the whole picture to come into focus”.
 They report investment values were higher in Q1 2020 than in Q3 and Q4 last year.
 However, there were only 344 announced equity deals in Q1 2020, the lowest number since Q3 2014.
 Beauhurst also note that March was particularly weak, coinciding with the escalation of the pandemic in the UK, and there could also be delays in investors reporting their deals.
 This indicates that both deal and investment numbers are likely to be significantly impacted from Q2 2020 onward.

-A separate recent Beauhurst report on the business impact of Covid-19 found that larger companies are more at risk than their smaller counterparts, both when looking at turnover and employment.
+A separate recent Beauhurst report (.pdf, 1.94kb - opens in new window) on the business impact of Covid-19 found that larger companies are more at risk than their smaller counterparts, both when looking at turnover and employment.
 Among SMEs, those in the 100-249 employment bracket are by far the most affected.
 Please note that these indicators relate to how the product/service market has been affected by the Covid-19 restrictions, eg closure of shop front.
 However, they do not show which companies are under financial stress per se or which need equity funding.

 A recent PitchBook report also predicts “a decline in total venture transaction volume over the next few quarters” in the US venture capital market, which is also likely to be true for its UK counterpart.
 The report acknowledges “The lack of in-person meetings slows down sourcing and due diligence” and there will be a slowdown in new deal activity as VCs reserve capital for their existing most promising portfolio companies.
 The British Business Bank will continue to monitor these market conditions very carefully.